subspace/subspace-page/README.md

 The **subspace client** is a javascript library that can run in a **node.js** or **browser** runtime.
 It allows you to build client side applications for web, mobile, or desktop apps using the subspace protocol and device network.

 Subspace is a decentralized NoSQL database, or key-value store, that has a simple get(), put() API.
 Data hosted on subspace is sharded across a network of persistent mobile devices.
 Subspace hosts set aside local disk space in order to earn subspace credits, which they receive for hosting and serving data for subspace apps.

-### Subspace allows you as a developer to quickly build secure decentralized applications without having to:
+Subspace allows you to build decentralized apps with having to worry about:

-1. Design your own cryptograhic database
+1. Designing your own cryptograhic database
-2. Createa a P2P overlay network
+2. Creating a P2P overlay network
-3. Handle distributed consensus
+3. Managing distributed consensus
-4. Create your own cyrpto-token incentives
+4. Launching your own token
-5. Bootstrap a persistent peer network
+5. Bootstraping a peer network

 ### Why build decentralized apps?